 This course covers basic information about social engineering.
-We will explore some fake social media profiles, craft our very own phishing email and malicious payload using the Social Engineering Toolkit (SET) in Kali Linux, and play the “victim” by opening the malicious file.
+In this course several fake social media profiles will be explored and students will have an opportunity to craft their very own phishing email and malicious payload using the Social Engineering Toolkit (SET) in a Kali Linux virtual environment, then play the “victim” by opening the malicious file.

-The course will help you understand why you should limit the information you are sharing on social media.
+This course will help students understand why it is important to limit the information that is shared on social media.
 We will also cover some basic items to include in your security awareness program.
 This course is beginner level, but students are expected to have basic computer knowledge.
 The course is targeted towards students that are studying for the EC-Council Certified Ethical Hacker (CEH) and/or the CompTIA Pentest+ certification examinations.

 Social Engineering and Manipulation - Exploitation of the Human Element